Art not ashamed to publish thy disease?

 This year Coudal is releasing the reviews as a bound book.
 Looks gorgeous, as does the poster and the process behind it.
 Kudos to Steve and the entire Coudal crew for editing such a cool volume.
 And for inviting me to contribute.

-For map-types, I’ve put together a quick one showing the geographical dispersal of the reader reviews.
+For geo-types, I’ve put together a quick map showing the geographical dispersal of the reader reviews.
 Some are guesses — for point-to-point air and road travel I used the midway as the location — and others don’t exist at all.
 Happy trekking!

 Smurf grammar